 Regardless of where you live, you’ll need to figure out how to pay for it.
 Some students may be able to use the financial aid they receive to help pay for their room and board.

-Scholarships may have restrictions on how they can be used, and room and board or rent may not be eligible expenses.
+Scholarships may have restrictions on how they can be used, and room and board or rent may or may not be eligible expenses.
 Review the details of specific scholarships to understand what costs they can help fiance.
-Student loans can be used to pay for room and board as well.
+Student loans can generally be used to pay for tuition as well as living expenses and housing.

-There are two types of student loans that may be available to collegiates and their families: private and federal student loans.
+There are two types of student loans that you may be able to tap — private and federal student loans.

 SoFi Private Student Loans